view

 Composer

-McLoskey’s music has been performed in fourteen countries on six continents, and has won more than two dozen national and international awards, most recently the prestigious Lieberson Fellowship from the American Academy of Arts and Letters, the International Music PrizeTM for Excellence in Composition 2011, and the 2011 Chatham Baroque Prize.
-In 2009 he became the only composer in the 45 year history of the ISU New Music Festival to win both the chamber music and orchestral composition awards; both blind-juried national competitions with two independent panels.
-Recent performances include premieres in Italy, Boston, New York, Philadelphia, Cincinnati, Miami, and Melbourne, Australia, and performances at twelve music festivals in the past year alone, including at the 2011 soundSCAPE Festival in Italy, where he was the Composer-in-Residence.
+McLoskey’s music has been performed in twenty countries on six continents, and has won more than two dozen national and international awards, including the prestigious Lieberson Fellowship from the American Academy of Arts and Letters, The 2016 American Prize for Composition, the 2016 Robert Avalon International Competition for Composers, and the 2018 Aaron Copland House Award and commission.
+In 2009 he became the only composer in the 53 year history of the ISU New Music Festival to win both the chamber music and orchestral composition awards; both blind-juried national competitions with two independent panels.
+Recent performances include premieres in Italy, the UK, Berlin, New York, Philadelphia, and performances at international festivals in Cuba, the UK,Colombia, IIceland, and the "McLoskey Festival" at Spectrum in NYC.

 www.lansingmcloskey.com